Seamonsters-2605/Seamonsters-2605.github.io/docs/setup/index.md

 ## Install Visual Studio Code

 Visual Studio Code is our recommended program for writing Python code.
 (It is different than plain Visual Studio).

-Download it here: [code.visualstudio.com](https://code.visualstudio.com/) and run the installer.
+- Download it here: [code.visualstudio.com](https://code.visualstudio.com/) and run the installer.
+- Start Visual Studio Code.
+On the right side under the *Customize* header there should be a link to install Python support.
+Click the link to install it in the background&mdash;the window will refresh when it is finished.

 ## Install Driver Station